 Students view the language of citizenship and philanthropy in the Constitution.
 They define philanthropy and identify philanthropic activities within the home, school, community, state, and nation, including voting.
 They become familiar with the roles and services provided by federal, state, and local governments and discuss the importance of electing officials who are trustworthy and committed to the common good.

-Students will define philanthropy and then identify philanthropy in a read aloud story and the news.
+Students define philanthropy as givng time, talent or treasure and taking action for the common good.
+They identify philanthropy in a read-aloud story and the regional news.

 Students learn about three amendments to the Constitution that extended voting rights to more citizens.
 They will discuss the importance of expressing opinions through voting and try to make a difference by reminding adults to vote with their colorful posters.